Omega Graduate School

 Race & Ethnicity by Share

-The most common race/ethnicity at Omega Graduate School is black or african american (3 degrees awarded).
+The most common race/ethnicity at Omega Graduate School is white (7 degrees awarded).
+There were 1.17 times more white recipients than the next closest race/ethnicity group, black or african american (6 degrees).

 View Data